AroenvR/simple-robust-api/README.md

 This is a simple TypeScript API that utilizes Spring magic, inspired by the knowledge gained in school.

+# Application Overview

+This application is a modular and scalable server-side implementation using TypeScript, Express, a (supported) database of choice.
+The application is structured using a Dependency Injection Container to manage dependencies and services throughout the application.

+- Currently supported databases:
+    - SQLite3

+## Main Components

+- App: The core of the application, responsible for starting and stopping the server, initializing the database, and setting up the routes.
+- Container: Manages the dependencies and services in the application, providing methods to register and get instances of services.
+- Repositories: Interact with the database to perform CRUD operations on specific entities (e.g., Users).
+- Controllers: Handle incoming requests, process data, and return responses.
+- Routes: Define the API endpoints and map them to the corresponding controllers.

+## Data Flow

+1. An incoming request is received by the Express server.
+2. The request is routed to the corresponding controller based on the defined routes.
+3. The controller processes the request and interacts with the appropriate repository to perform the required database operations.
+4. The repository returns the data to the controller.
+5. The controller processes the data and sends the response back to the client.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.